microsoft/StoreBroker/Documentation/PDP.md

 The only thing that can be specified for the Icon is the filename of that icon.
 It is expected that the filename will be found within the defined [folder structure](#folder-structure).

+### Fallback Language Support

+PDP files are language-specific, and as we saw in the [Folder Structure](#folder-structure) section, any screenhots or icons that are referenced by a PDP are only searched for within that same language's media sub-folder within `ImagesRootPath`.

+There are situations however where you might want to share an image/media file across more than one language.
+For instance: maybe you want all Spanish language PDP's to use the images from `es-es`.
+Both `New-SubmissionPackage` and `New-InAppProductSubmissionPackage` support a `MediaFallbackLanguage` parameter which lets you specify the language where StoreBroker should look if any of the referenced media files cannot be found in the language-specific images/media folder.

+For screenshot and icons, you can specify a `FallbackLanguage` attribute whose value would be a lang-code (ex. `en-US`, `es-es`, etc...).
+For icons, the attribute is directly on the `<Icon />` element.
+For screenshots, the attribute is available on both the `<ScreenshotCaptions />` _and_ `<Caption />` elements.
+It can be set on either, or both, of those elements.
+If specified on both, the value in the `<Caption />` node value will win, since it is the more-specific value.

+As usual, StoreBroker will first search for any media files referenced by that element in that PDP's langcode-specific images/media sub-folder.
+If not found, it will then look in the fallback language's images/media sub-folder.
+Only then will StoreBroker fail if the file still cannot be found.

+The key to remember is that this behaves in a "fallback" fashion, similar to language localization, and not as an override.
+StoreBroker will always attempt to use the language-specific version of the file unless it can't be found.

+> Specifying the `FallbackLanguage` attribute will override the `MediaFallbackLanguage` parameter/config value
+> for `New-SubmissionPackage` and `New-InAppProductSubmissionPackage` for that specific media element.
+> There can only be _one_ fallback language for any given media file.
+So, at most, StoreBroker will search
+> for a given media file twice (original language and fallback language) before failing the packaging action.

 ----------